boringdev-dotcom/anidex/README.md

 ## Security Considerations

+- **Firebase Security**: Authentication is handled by Firebase with industry-standard security
+- **Token Verification**: Firebase ID tokens are verified server-side using Firebase Admin SDK
-- Change JWT_SECRET in production
+- **JWT Security**: Change JWT_SECRET in production to a long, random string
-- Use HTTPS in production
+- **HTTPS**: Use HTTPS in production for all communications
-- Configure CORS properly
+- **CORS**: Configure CORS properly for your frontend domain
-- Implement rate limiting
+- **Rate Limiting**: Implement rate limiting for API endpoints
-- Add input validation
-- Use secure password requirements
-- Implement account lockout policies
-- Add 2FA support (future enhancement)
+- **Input Validation**: All inputs are validated on both client and server
+- **Service Account**: Protect Firebase service account key file
+- **Environment Variables**: Keep all secrets in environment variables, never in code

 ## Contributing